The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio tokamaks: Creation of ballooning critical pedestals

-As it is highlighted in Section.\ref{sec1}, kinetic effects can be important for the determination of the critical height $\beta_{p,ped}$ for a fixed width $\Delta_{\psi_N}$.
-It is well understood that ion drift resonances and trapped particles can further destabilize the kinetic analogue of the ideal ballooning mode close to marginal stability \cite{kinetic1}\cite{kinetic2}\cite{kinetic3}.
+As it is highlighted in Section\ref{sec1}, kinetic effects can be important for the determination of the critical height $\beta_{p,ped}$ for a fixed width $\Delta_{\psi_N}$.
+It is well known that ion drift resonance and trapped particle effects can further destabilize the kinetic analogue of the ideal ballooning mode close to marginal stability \cite{kinetic1}\cite{kinetic2}\cite{kinetic3}.
 Those effects are enhanced in low aspect ratio and strongly shaped plasmas, which creates the need for an accurate but fast model to capture those effects.
-The recent development of the GFS code opens the road for a quick and accurate model to be coupled with integrated modeling tools.
+The recent development of the GFS code enables a quick and accurate model to be coupled with integrated modeling tools.
+In the following two sub-sections, a review of the current understanding and methodology is presented for the {\it ``ballooning critical pedestal"} (BCP) \cite{eped1} and {\it ``gyro-kinetic critical pedestal"} (GCP) \cite{parisi3} methods to obtain the width/height evolution as well as a detailed description of the current approach using GFS is presented.
+Finally, alternative modeling considerations for 2\textsuperscript{nd} stable pedestals are also described in the following sections.